Wind at My Back: Henry "Fat" Bailey

 Henry (Tyrone Savage) is Honey's second son.
 He is about 10 when the series begins.
 He is kind hearted but very mischievous.
 To Hub's annoyance, Fat frequently tags along on his adventures.
 While Hub frequently resents his grandmother, Fat appears to like her.
 He often helps her and spends time with her.
 He frequently manages to be affectionate with her, something that none of the other family manages to achieve.

 In the second season, Fat makes friends with a tomboy named Maisey McGinty who works at her grandfather's pawn shop.
 While she frequently bosses him around, Fat enjoys her company as an alternative to Hub.
 When Hub gets older and spends less time with him, Fat relies more and more on Maisey for friendship.
-As Fat gets older, he finds himself getting into trouble frequently.
+As Fat gets older, he finds himself getting into trouble frequently, such as breaking into the radio station at night with Maisey, and trying to steal the car of a pawn shop client.
 He feels he is old enough not to be treated like a child and rebels against the authority around him.
 The local people, Hub, and even his parents do not take him very seriously, which leads to his frustration.
 Fat shows no interest in the mine over the years and May does not bother to try to interest him.
 Fat's main interest is in the police and the RCMP.
 Most of his interest in law enforcement is caused by movies and fictional stories until he meets a police officer, during the Christmas special.
 This interaction leads him to announce to the family that he intends to become a police officer.
 His family does not seriously listen to him but Fat appears to be set on this goal.